 Executive Order 13636: Cybersecurity Framework

-Since releasing the Framework in February 2014, NIST has been educating a broad audience about the Framework's use and value.
-The Framework is being employed across the country, in a host of sectors, and by organizations ranging from multinationals to small businesses.
+Since releasing the Framework for Improving Critical Infrastructure Cybersecurity ("Framework") in February 2014, NIST has been educating a broad audience about Framework's use and value.
+The Framework is being employed voluntarily across the country, in a host of sectors, by organizations ranging from multinationals to small businesses.

 Background: Framework for Improving Critical Infrastructure Cybersecurity

 Created through collaboration between industry and government, the Framework consists of standards, guidelines, and practices to promote the protection of critical infrastructure.
 The prioritized, flexible, repeatable, and cost-effective approach of the Framework helps owners and operators of critical infrastructure to manage cybersecurity-related risk.